Courtesy Gilabrand at en.wikipedia

 Not surprisingly, the Mount received its name from the many trees along its sides that bore the olive fruit.
 The hill itself is located on a ridge on the eastern side of Jerusalem and is separated from the city by the valley of Kidron.
 It is approximately a Sabbath-day's journey from Jerusalem (or less than half a mile or 2,000 cubits).

-The Mount of Olives plays a PIVOTAL role in the ministry of Jesus:
+This location plays a PIVOTAL role in the ministry of Jesus.

 It was this location that Jesus, just a few days before his crucifixion, wept over the city of Jerusalem (Luke 19:37 - 44).

 It was while walking to the mount after his last Passover that Jesus gave the parable of the True Vine (John 15:1 - 27).
-He also offered his final words of encouragement.
-(John 16:1 - 31) and states that the disciples will leave him (John 16:32 - 33)
+He also offered his final words of encouragement (John 16:1 - 31) and states that the disciples will leave him (John 16:32 - 33).

 After he is done speaking Jesus blesses the disciples and ascends into heaven.
 As the disciples gaze at Jesus ascending out of their sight, two angels in white appear.
-The angels tell them that Jesus will come back to the earth, to the Mount of Olives, in the same way they saw him leave (Mark 16:19 - 20; Luke 24:50 - 53; Acts 1:6 - 11).
+The angels tell them that Jesus will come back to the earth in the same way they saw him leave (Mark 16:19 - 20; Luke 24:50 - 53; Acts 1:6 - 11).
 His return to Olivet at his Second Coming will cause it to split in two, forming two smaller mountains (one east, the other west) and creating a very wide valley.